5 Steps for Overcoming Stalled Negotiations

 5 steps for overcoming stalled negotiations

 Stalled negotiations are frustrating for both parties involved.
 The person you’re trying to close a deal with isn’t budging, and you’re getting tired.
 But what if there was a way to get around this?
-Overcoming a negotiation that isn’t going anywhere is easy with a few simple steps.
+Overcoming a negotiation that isn’t going anywhere is easy with these simple steps.

 1. Get rid of the hostility